Type-II Seesaw Triplet Scalar Effects on Neutrino Trident Scattering

 Among $l_i \to l_j \gamma$, $\mu \to e \gamma$ gives the most stringent constraint.
-Because the constraint from Eq.(\ref{uppervdelta}), when including constraint from $\mu \to e \gamma$ data, $\sigma/\sigma_{SM}$ cannot be too far away for 1 for small $m_{light}$.
-When $m_{light}$ become of order an eV, the deviation from 1 can be significant as can be seen in figure (b) of Fig.\ref{Trident1}.
+The blue soild line in Fig.~\ref{Trident_lower} shows the maximum deviation of $\sigma/\sigma_{SM}$ from 1 by considering only the $\mu \to e \gamma$ constraint from Eq.(\ref{uppervdelta}).
+We can find that $\sigma/\sigma_{SM}$ cannot be too far away for 1 for small $m_{light}$.
+When $m_{light}$ become of order an eV, the deviation from 1 can be significant.
 In this region, the neutrino masses are in the degenerate scenario.

-In the degenerate range of neutrino masses of order an eV, constraints from neutrinoless double beta decay from KamLAND-ZEN and also recent COURE results and also tritium neutrino mass from KATRIN become important and rule out some regions of the parameters space as shown in figure (b) of Fig.\ref{Trident1}. $\sigma/\sigma_{SM}$ can at most reach 0.98 (a few percent deviation from SM) at $3\sigma$ level.
+In the degenerate range of neutrino masses of order an eV, constraints from neutrinoless double beta decay from KamLAND-ZEN, shown as dark grey shaded region in Fig.~\ref{Trident_lower} which gives an upper limit on the lightest neutrino mass, and also tritium neutrino mass from KATRIN which exclude the region on the right of the green line in Fig.~\ref{Trident_lower}, become important.
+By taking into account these constraints, $\sigma/\sigma_{SM}$ can at most reach 0.98 (a few percent deviation from SM, shown as dashed gray line in the figure) at $3\sigma$ level.
 Future improved neutrinoless double beta decay KamLAND2-Zen will reach $m_{ee} < 25-70$ meV which will put even more stringent constraint on $\sigma/\sigma_{SM}$.
 Deviation up to a few percent level may be challenged by the sum of neutrino masses from cosmological considerations.
 We should keep this in mind.
 This limit on the sum from cosmological considerations on the other hand depend on cosmological models which need to be more carefully studied.
 If one takes the most stringent limit on the sum of neutrino mass constraint which is less than 0.09 eV, the effect of $\Delta$ on $\sigma/\sigma_{SM}$ is limited to be less than 0.1\%.
 It is a challenge to experimental test.